Spantree/elasticsearch-talk/README.md

 #### Show us some love

 Email info@spantree.net if you run into issues.
-We'd be happy to help.
+We're happy to help.